andreimarcu/linx-server/README.md

 A helper utility ```linx-genkey``` is provided which hashes keys to the format required in the auth files.

 Deployment
 ----------
+Linx-server supports being deployed in a subdirectory (ie. example.com/mylinx/) as well as on its own (example.com/).

 #### 1. Using fastcgi